Stateware/Dav3i/doc/BackEndArchitecture.md

 **connect.php** establishes a connection to the MySQL database, takes no arguments

-**toolbox.php** library of functions that are useful in multiple places within the back end
+**toolbox.php** library of functions and global variables that are useful in multiple places within the back end, when the global variable TESTING is set to TRUE ThrowFatalError doesn't kill the page and API calls can be made from foreign hosts

 **test_lib.php** library of unit tests for the functions within the back end